JanHerca/urantiapedia/output/wikijs/en/help/content.md

 Be aware that the purpose of *Urantipedia* is allow a multi-language content for everybody, and any page uploaded to it is expected to be translated to all supported languages at some point in future.
 English titles provide a unified common way to identify URLs.
 This do no affects the title of the page, that is always a different value from the URL.
 More on this in a section below.

+This type of content includes also schemas or drawings with schematics.
+The are a number of technologies that allow easy creation of diagrams and charts that are currently supported in *Urantiapedia*: [Kroki](https://kroki.io/), [Mermaid](http://mermaid-js.github.io/mermaid/#/) and [PlantUML](https://plantuml.com/).
+If previous diagram generators are not enough for *The Urantia Book* purposes (because they are mainly for software development) it is possible to use any content in [SVG format](https://developer.mozilla.org/en-US/docs/Web/SVG), that is the best recommended format to create diagrams, schemas or charts.

 ## Topics